CSCfi/csc-user-guide/docs/support/tutorials/python-usage-guide.md

-If there is a CSC-provided module that covers _almost_ everything you need, but it is missing a few Python packages, you may be able to install those yourself with the Pip package manager.
+If there is a CSC-provided module that covers _almost_ everything you need, but it is missing a few Python packages, you may be able to install those yourself with the pip package manager.

 If you think that some important package should be included by default in a module provided by CSC, don't hesitate to contact our [Service